 Earlier, we mentioned that some of the cheapest marketing tactics often turn out to be the most successful.
-You won’t find a better example of this phenomenon than Search Engine Optimization, or SEO.
-This refers to the act of modifying your website so that it shows up on the first page of results following relevant searches.
+You won’t find a better example of this phenomenon than Search Engine Optimization or SEO.
+This refers to the act of modifying your website so that it shows up on the first page of the results following relevant searches.

 10. Contact Journalists Through HARO

-New businesses build followings by focusing on what makes them special.
+New businesses build followings by focusing on what makes them unique.
 This could be your origin story, company culture, or simply how you serve your target audience’s needs better than anyone else.
 If you believe your business has something truly exciting or newsworthy, contact journalists through Help a Reporter Out (HARO).

 Journalists use HARO for several purposes.
-In addition to reporting the growth of new businesses, they look for business owners to act as sources for larger stories about their industries.
+In addition to reporting the growth of new businesses, they look for business owners to act as sources for more meaningful stories about their industries.
 The journalists you contact should write for publications that share your target audience, or be working on stories your target audience would be interested in.
 If you do get mentioned in a larger story, that’s one more piece of content to post on your social media accounts.

-It’s important to be realistic about your business’s value to publications.
+It’s essential to be realistic about your business’s value to publications.
 If you aren’t 100% sure you have a story worth covering, you should probably stay away from HARO.
 Continuing to contact reporters after being rejected will only annoy them and hurt your chances for media coverage in the future.

 11. Launch an Email Newsletter

 Many of us are bombarded with dozens of emails from businesses every day.
-Your inbox would likely be a lot smaller if email marketing wasn’t such a cost-effective and productive advertising method.
+Your inbox would likely be a lot smaller if email marketing weren’t such a cost-effective and productive advertising method.
 MailChimp lets you send up to 12,000 emails to up to 2,000 people per month for no cost.

 Now, think about what separates the newsletters you keep from those you elect to stop receiving.
 Odds are, emails from the former group come from businesses you’re very interested in and don’t just feature exclusive offers or promotions.
-They might contain excerpts from intriguing blog posts, industry-related jokes, or surprising industry-related facts.
+They might contain excerpts from exciting blog posts, industry-related jokes, or surprising industry-related facts.
 In other words, these emails offer a unique value and are highly targeted.
 Thus, your emails should share both qualities as well.